 - email correspondence between \$37

+and Clearview ('Han T' and 'Hoan T') at

 Annexure B; and

 - email correspondence from Clearview to \$37 as well as email correspondence and documents from Clearview to \$37 at Annexure C.

-§ 37 the absence of the Information Commissioner accepting information on a confidential basis, the AFP has provided the unique AFP identification number for each member.
+the absence of the Information Commissioner accepting information on a confidential basis, the AFP has provided the unique AFP identification number for each member.
 This approach has also been reflected in the annexures.